alttch/pptop/doc/troubleshooting.rst

 Some plugins, e.g. log viewer, inject themselves to system objects.
 After the launch, program can create new objects (e.g. own logger) and log there.
-Press Ctrl+I to re-inject plugin after the main code is started.
+Press Shift+J to re-inject plugin after the main code is started.

 Console UI is broken
 ====================